Danielli-Itai/CBasicApp/README.md

 The projct files are:
-stats.c - Implementation file for the C-programming code stats.h - Header file for the C-programming code/* Add Author and Project Details here */
+stats.c - Implementation file for the C-programming code stats.h - Header file for the C-programming code

+Build command:		gcc -o stats.out stats.c
+Run the application:	./stats.out